bihealth/reev/docs/doc_tutorial.rst

 We also see that this deletion is absent from healthy controls in gnomAD (3).

 I think we can all agree: a very hot variant!
-But can we rate it pathogenic according to the `ACMG and ClinGen recommendations for copy-number variants <https://doi.org/10.1038/s41436-019-0686-8>`__?
+But can we rate it pathogenic according to the ACMG and ClinGen recommendations for copy-number variants\ :footcite:p:`Riggs:2020`?

 .. figure:: img/tutorial/strucvar-acmg-rating.png
    :width: 100%
    :align: center

-Semi-automated prediction from `autoCNV <https://doi.org/10.1186/s12864-021-08011-4>`__ implemented in REEV tells us it still remains unclear.
+Semi-automated prediction from AutoCNV\ :footcite:p:`Fan:2021` implemented in REEV tells us it still remains unclear.
 We have to use our knowledge gathered from the REEV information above and our clinical knowledge on this case, let's go through the CNV criteria!

 .. figure:: img/tutorial/strucvar-acmg-rating-show-failed.png